code4history/Weiwudi/README.md

 # Weiwudi (魏武帝:TileCacheServiceWorker)
-Service worker for tile cache
+Service worker for tile cache.
+Project name is named from [魏武帝(Weiwudi)](https://zh.wikipedia.org/wiki/%E6%9B%B9%E6%93%8D), who was originally named as 曹操(Cao Cao), and was Chinese warload of the Eastern Han dynasty.

 ## How to use